arces-wot/SEPABins/README.md

 The SEPA broker needs to connect to a SPARQL endpoint supporting the [SPARQL 1.1 Protocol](https://www.w3.org/TR/sparql11-protocol/).
 For you convenience, the repository includes an instance of [Blazegraph](https://www.blazegraph.com/).

 ## Start the SPARQL endpoint
-From a command shell move to the `endpoint` folder and run the endpoint: `java -jar blazegraph.jar`
+From a command shell move to the `Endpoint` folder and run the endpoint: `java -jar blazegraph.jar`

 If Blazegraph started correctly, you would see something like the following: